- 1 We compare these sweeteners and find out which one is healthier

 The general opinion tends to opt for considering that honey is healthier than sugar, as it is a product made by nature: plants produce flowers with nectar, which are collected by bees in the form of honey.
 Traditional beekeepers extract this honey using ancient methods.

 In contrast, white sugar is a much more modern sweetener, obtained through industrial refining processes from sugar cane or sugar beet.
-These raw materials are obtained from extensive agriculture, which has a very negative impact on the ecosystem.
+These raw materials are obtained from intensive agriculture, which has a very negative impact on the ecosystem.

 What do you think is the best way to sweeten?